-annual cash compensation, consisting of base salary and cash incentive compensation;

-- · equity incentive compensation; and - other elements of compensation, including retirement and 401(k) plans, health and welfare benefits and change in control agreements.
+- annual cash compensation, consisting of base salary and cash incentive compensation; - equity incentive compensation; and - other elements of compensation, including retirement and 401(k) plans, health and welfare benefits and change in control agreements.

-Our compensation committee believes that the combination of these elements rewards performance, through an assessment of individual performance and company financial measures, aligns the interests of management with our stockholders, and assists in the retention of our executives.
+The combination of these elements reward performance, through an assessment of individual performance and company financial measures, align the interests of management with our stockholders, and assist in the retention of our executives.
 The majority of the compensation for our named executive officers is in the form of performance-based pay, consisting of the cash incentive and equity incentive compensation elements of our compensation program.